FrancisVila/MFT_convert/content/en/docs/TransferCFT/Using_Sentinel/uconf_sentinel.md

 ## Sentinel EventTime

 By default, the data sent to Sentinel as the EventTime has the format HH:MM:SS.
-To add milliseconds to the format, HH:MM:SS.sss, set the Transfer CFT UCONF <span class="code">cft.cftlog.time\_precision</span> parameter, where:
+To add milliseconds to the format, HH:MM:SS.sss, set the Transfer CFT UCONF `cft.cftlog.time_precision` parameter, where:

 -   1 (default): the time in CFTLOG displays in seconds
 -   10: the time in CFTLOG displays in tenths of seconds
 -   100: the time in CFTLOG displays in hundredths of seconds

-If the<span class="code"> cft.cftlog.time\_precision</span> value is greater than 1, the Transfer CFT EventTime message sent to Sentinel has the HH:MM:SS.dh0 format.
+If the` cft.cftlog.time_precision` value is greater than 1, the Transfer CFT EventTime message sent to Sentinel has the HH:MM:SS.dh0 format.

 **Example**